homerhanumat/gotlands/README.md

 then the site is available in my brower at the default URL `localhost:9000`.

-When I am happy with the changes I have made, then I generate a new version of the `www` folder with the command:
+When I am happy with the my changes I generate a new version of the `www` folder with the command:

 ```